FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

      - No
      - model prediction

-All input and output data of components need to be wrapepd into ``Data`` objects when being passed between components.
+All input and output data of components need to be wrapped into ``Data`` objects when being passed between components.
+For information on valid data types of each components, check the `list <#component-list>`_ below.
 Here is a an example of chaining components with different types of data input and output:

 .. code:: python